ucsdEd711/lab3/Lab report 2.md

 After fixing the bugs, all three tests success.
 ![Image](lab2_6.png)

-Conclusion for bug fixing on reversed function, connection between the symptom and the bug: The issue in the function reversed is that, in the original(no fix) reversed method, it returns the old array(arr), instead of the new array (newArray).
+Conclusion for bug fixing on reversed function, connection between the symptom and the bug: The issue in the function reversed is in the original (no fix) reversed method, it returns the old array(arr), instead of the new array  (newArray).
 Also, inside the loop, we can see it actually store the value of new array into the old array, which new array is always set to 0.
-Ans that's the reason why the output are always 0 and didn;t meet the expection.
+That's the reason why the output are always 0 and didn't meet the expection.

-# Second: Bug in ListExample.java and merged:
+# Second: Bug in ListExample.java (The merge function):

 This is the input I tested for the merged function in ListExample.java.
  ![Image](lab2_7.png)

-The symtoms and errors got from running with Junit:
+The symptoms and errors got from running with Junit:
 We can see all two inputs failed, and Junit show that the symtom is "java.;ang.OutOfMemoryError: Java heap space"
  ![Image](lab2_8.png)